Doctor of Philosophy

 Entry requirements - specific

-Applicants should hold either a bachelor degree with upper second class honours (H2A) honours, or a masters degree by research in a field of study related to the subject of the proposed research.
+Applicants should hold either a bachelor degree with first class honours (H2A) or a masters by research degree in a field of study related to the subject of the proposed research, or other qualifications/research publications approved as equivalent.

 IELTS / English language requirements